AlibabaCloudDocs/nat/intl.en-US/Product Introduction/Terms.md

 -   EIPs

     An EIP is a public IP address that you can purchase and use as an independent resource.
 You can associate EIPs with the following network instances that are deployed in VPCs: ECS instances, internal-facing SLB instances, and secondary elastic network interfaces \(ENIs\).
 You can also associate EIPs with NAT gateways and high-availability virtual IP addresses \(HAVIPs\).
-For more information, see [What is an EIP?](/intl.en-US/.md).
+For more information, see [What is an EIP?](/intl.en-US/.md)

 -   EIP bandwidth plans

     You can use an EIP bandwidth plan as an independent service.
 EIP bandwidth plans support regional bandwidth sharing and transfer.
-After you associate EIPs that belong to the same region with an EIP bandwidth plan, the ECS instances, NAT gateways, or SLB instances that are associated with the EIPs can use the bandwidth of the EIP bandwidth plan by using these EIPs.
-For more information, see [What is an EIP bandwidth plan?](/intl.en-US/.md).
+After you associate EIPs that belong to the same region with an EIP bandwidth plan, the ECS instances, NAT gateways, or SLB instances that are assigned the EIPs can use the bandwidth of the EIP bandwidth plan.
+For more information, see [What is an EIP bandwidth plan?](/intl.en-US/.md)